c0depool/c0depool-blog/app/_posts/2024-01-18-how-to-self-host-static-site.md

 ```
 11. If the configuration is correct, your static site should be now exposed to the internet via your domain name.

-To troubleshoot your tunnel, check `journalctl -u cloudflared.service` for any issues.
+To troubleshoot your tunnel, check the logs using the command `journalctl -u cloudflared.service` for any issues.

-That's it.
-Congratulations on self-hosting your static website!
+That will be it for this guide.
+Congratulations on self-hosting your static website! 🚀\
-Hope you had a positive learning experience.
 Stay tuned for similar guides.
-Appreciate your participation!
+Thank you!